Mrs. Danvers

 Mrs. Danvers is the main antagonist of Daphne du Maurier's 1938 novel Rebecca.
-Danvers is the head housekeeper at Manderley, the stately manor belonging to the wealthy Maximillian "Maxim" de Winter, where he once lived with his first wife, Rebecca.
+Danvers is the head housekeeper at Manderley, the stately manor belonging to the wealthy Maximillian "Maxim" de Winter, where he once lived with his first wife, Rebecca, whom she had adored obsessively.
 In the 1940 film version, directed by Alfred Hitchcock, the character was played by Judith Anderson, who was nominated for an Academy Award for Best Supporting Actress.

 Her role in the novel

-Nicknamed "Danny" by Rebecca, (but never given a first name), Mrs. Danvers was Rebecca's maid as a child and following the death of her previous mistress, persecutes the new Mrs. de Winter.
-Danvers resents the new Mrs. de Winter, convinced she is trying to "take Rebecca's place" despite the two women never meeting and being nothing alike.
+Nicknamed "Danny" by Rebecca, (but never given a first name), Mrs. Danvers was Rebecca's maid as a child.
+Following Rebecca's death, Mrs. Danvers persecutes the new Mrs. de Winter, convinced she is trying to "take Rebecca's place" despite the two women never meeting and being nothing alike.
 She also resents Maxim for remarrying, and she tries to break up the marriage.
 Late in the story she suggests that Mrs. de Winter wear a particular dress to a costume ball knowing Rebecca wore it to the costume ball the year before.
-It angers Mr. de Winter, and when the new wife confronts Mrs. Danvers about her deception Mrs. Danvers attempts to manipulate her into jumping out of the second floor window.
+It angers Mr. de Winter, and when the new wife confronts Mrs. Danvers about her deception, Mrs. Danvers attempts to manipulate her into jumping out of the third-floor window.

-Mrs. Danvers' devotion to Rebecca was not as mutual as Mrs. Danvers believed it to be.
-Rebecca kept secrets from Danvers as well, including her cancer and the fact Maxim knew about her affairs.
-In the end, having failed to break up the marriage, Mrs. Danvers disappears and soon after, Manderley is set on fire.
-In the final scene, Maxim and Mrs. de Winter are driving back from London and see their beloved home in flames.
-Mrs. Danvers' fate remains unknown; early in the novel, the narrator, looking back on the events of the story, writes, "Mrs. Danvers.
+After Rebecca's body is found, Mrs. Danvers realizes that Maxim killed her.
+She abruptly packs and leaves Manderley.
+On learning this, Maxim has a sense of foreboding and rushes back from London.
+As he and Mrs. de Winter approach they see a glow on the horizon and ashes on the wind indicating the house is burning, the fire implied to be set by Mrs. Danvers.
+Her fate remains unknown; early in the novel, the narrator, looking back on the events of the story, writes, "Mrs. Danvers.
 I wonder what she is doing now."

 Portrayal in screen adaptations

 Mrs. Danvers was first, and most famously, portrayed by Judith Anderson in Alfred Hitchcock's film adaptation released in 1940.
 Anderson was nominated for an Academy Award for Best Supporting Actress.
 Mrs. Danvers later was played by several actresses for television adaptations, such as Dorothy Black in 1947, Nina Foch in 1962, Anna Massey in 1979, Diana Rigg in 1997, and by Mariangela Melato in a 2008 Italian TV adaptation.
 Kristin Scott Thomas portrayed Danvers in the 2020 Netflix film.
+Pia Douwes portrayed her in the German-language musical version performed in Stuttgart, from December 2011 to 2013.
+She was portrayed by Willemijn Verkaik in the 2022 Viennese revival of the musical.

 In the book, Mrs. Danvers is given a back story.
 In contrast, the Hitchcock and all subsequent film adaptations never mention her past.